 Municipalities are responsible for providing waste and recycling services to its residents.
 For more information on what you can recycle, contact your municipality.

-Alberta Environment and Parks has prepared a wide range of fact sheets and manuals for waste management, pollution prevention, conservation and other waste-related topics.
-See:
+Review a wide range of fact sheets and manuals for waste management, pollution prevention, conservation and other waste-related topics at: